UPDATED JULY 1, 2025

 I’m Jenny Lucas, a website copywriter and blog content writer based in Leicester, UK.

-I’ve been writing for the web for more than 14 years and specialise in SEO copy and content that will help get your website found on Google.
+I’ve been writing for the web since 2007 and specialise in SEO copy and content that will help get your website found on Google.

 If you need someone to write your website, or provide regular content for your blog, why not get in touch?